sopra-fs22-group-01/server/README.md

 # Cards Against Humanity Online
 This project contains everything you need to play a fun game of Cards Against Humanity online with your friends.
 Enjoy our twist to the game and try out the additional features such as custom cards, and supervotes.
 ## Introduction
+### Main Goal
-**Main Goal:** This project's main goal is to enable players to play Cards Against Humanity online.
+This project's main goal is to enable players to play Cards Against Humanity online.
 Compared to the original Cards Against Humanity game, we also changed some of the original mechanics and added some additional fun features.
-By doing so we learned a lot about developing a web application and how to work efficiently in a group of 5.<br>
+By doing so we learned a lot about developing a web application and how to work efficiently in a group of 5.

+### Motivation
-**Motivation:** Our general motivation for this project was to expand our knowledge about software development with experience and practice.
+Our general motivation for this project was to expand our knowledge about software development with experience and practice.
 We choose to create a card game which we all consider fun to play to help us stay motivated and keep morals up.

 ## Technologies
 The technologies used to develop the server side of this project were the following: